 - We can drop the database using the drop database command in PostgreSQL.
 We can drop the database using login to the database and using the OS command prompt in PostgreSQL.

 - If we need a database no longer, then we delete a specific database by issuing a drop database command in PostgreSQL.

-- Drop database statement deletes database entry, catalogs, and data directory permanently.
+- Drop database statement deletes database entries, catalogs, and data directories permanently.

-- Only database owners of the database can execute the drop database command; other users have not permission to execute the drop database command.
+- Only database owners of the database can execute the drop database command; other users do not have permission to execute the drop database command.

 - Also, the admin user has permission to execute the drop statement command.

-- In this dropdb program, utility available to drop the database.
+- In this dropdb program, a utility is available to drop the database.
 This utility allows you to remove the database.
 This utility executes the drop statement command behind the scene.

 drop database database_name